nais/doc/docs/security/cloud-armor/cloud-armor.md

 ## Paranoia Level

-[ModSecurity](https://cloud.google.com/armor/docs/rule-tuning#preconfigured_modsecurity_rules) paranoia level setting allows you to choose the desired level of rule checks.
+[ModSecurity](https://cloud.google.com/armor/docs/rule-tuning#preconfigured_modsecurity_rules) paranoia level setting allows ous to choose the desired level of rule checks.

-Each NAIS load-balancer is configured with `level 1` for each set of `ModSecurity rule`.
+Each NAIS loadbalancer is configured with `level 1` for each set of `ModSecurity rule`.

 A lower sensitivity level indicates a higher confidence signature, which is less likely to generate a false positive.

 ### False positive

-When using the preconfigured rule for example XSS or SQLi that are based on static signature matching on HTTP request headers and other L7 parameters.
+When using the preconfigured rule for example `XSS` or `SQLi` that are based on static signature matching on HTTP request headers and other L7 parameters.
 These regular expression patterns are prone to false positives.

 !!! tip "Troubleshooting false positives"